slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 - Best way to deal with confirmation bias: You need to search out disconfirming evidence.
 Confirmation bias is our tendency to cherry pick information which confirms pre-existing beliefs or ideas.
 Too much info is the main cause of it: you’ll always find confirmation to your pre-existing beliefs.
 As a consequence, we tend to see more evidence which enforces our worldview.
 Confirmatory data is taken seriously, while disconfirmatory data is treated with scepticism.
 To constantly evaluate our worldview would be exhausting, so we prefer to strengthen it. confirmation bias: As music unfolds, the brain constantly updates its estimates of when new beats will occur, and takes satisfaction in matching a mental beat with a real-in-the-world one.
 - Nothing is as simple at seems at first, or as hopeless as it seems in the middle, or as finished as it seems in the end.
 - Nothing is as good or as bad as it seems.
-- Bragging razor: if someone brags assume half. if someone downplays double it.
+- Bragging razor: if someone brags assume half.
+If someone downplays double it.

 > *"Understanding a question is half an answer."
 -- Socrates [-470]*